Sylvexia/personal_research/Posit Arithmetic for the Training and Deployment of Generative Adversarial Networks.md

     - Gradient are computed for each weight, for steepest direction in loss function.
   - Weight Update:
     - The optimizer use gradient and learning rate to optimize the weight.
+- Inference is just running the forward pass once.

 ---